allenai/S2AND/scripts/README.md

 *Important* notes about `transfer_experiment_seed_paper.py`:
 - It assumes that the S2AND data is in `S2AND/data/`.
 If that's not the case, you'll have to manually enter your data directory into the `DATA_DIR` variable on line 3.
-- If you have a small to medium amount of RAM, use the `--dont_use_cache` flag.
-It'll be slower, but will not try to fit all of the data into a huge cache.
+- If you have a small to medium amount of RAM, don't use the `--use_cache` flag.
+Without the cache, it'll be slower, but will not try to fit all of the feature data into memory.

 Other scripts in this folder:
 - `blog_post_eval.py`: Computes min edit distance performance numbers that appear only in the blog post.